finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] FetchQueryResultHistogram: Fetches the result from a previously started query, converts it to a histogram (counts in buckets). string result = apiInstance.FetchQueryResultHistogram(executionId, timestampFieldName, startAt, endAt, bucketSize, filter, jsonProper);
+                // FetchQueryResultHistogram: Fetches the result from a previously started query, converts it to a histogram (counts in buckets). string result = apiInstance.FetchQueryResultHistogram(executionId, timestampFieldName, startAt, endAt, bucketSize, filter, jsonProper);
                 Debug.WriteLine(result);
             }